slatedocs/slate/source/index.html.md

 _refresh_token_:    | Returned in Step 3; Used to refresh the access_token.
 _expires_in_:       | Returned in Step 3; Indicates when the access_token will expire.

+**Our API returns strings for decimal data types in our responses.
+This is because our API uses JSON for responses and requests.
+Please be sure to use headers for Content-Type as application/JSON:**

+**`Content-Type: application/json`**